serenitymea/ttcreate/README.md

-# Pinterest → Stable Diffusion XL + Lora (Gradio UI)
+# Pinterest → Stable Diffusion XL + LoRA (Gradio UI)

-Скрипт, который позволяет быстро скачать изображения с Pinterest и использовать их как референсы для генерации через **Stable Diffusion XL** с удобным интерфейсом на **Gradio**.
+A script that lets you quickly download images from Pinterest and use them as references for generation with **Stable Diffusion XL**, featuring a convenient **Gradio** interface.

-## Что умеет
+## Features

-- качает картинки с Pinterest по ключевым словам, доскам или аккаунтам;
+- Downloads images from Pinterest by keywords, boards, or accounts
-- подключается к локальной SDXL через `diffusers`;
+- Connects to a local SDXL setup via `diffusers`
-- поднимает Gradio-интерфейс для генерации по референсу;
+- Launches a Gradio interface for reference-based generation
-- позволяет настраивать strength, steps, seed, guidance и т.д.
+- Allows adjusting parameters such as strength, steps, seed, guidance, and more

 <img width="401" height="339" alt="image" src="https://github.com/user-attachments/assets/49281bb3-2c39-4de6-a4a8-c3a626e58a2e" />
 <img width="288" height="349" alt="image" src="https://github.com/user-attachments/assets/396ca627-f3d9-4f88-bb85-2cbea92aa325" />

-## Установка
+## Installation
 1. Download Python 310
 2. python -m venv .venv
 3. .\.venv\Scripts\Activate.ps1